markriedl/easygen/README.md

    Be sure to fill in the exact path and name to the XML file.
 This will create a directory called "wiki".

+If you will be using StyleNet, you must do the following:

+10. In the easygen/stylenet directory, run the setup command to download the necessary datasets:

+   `./setup.sh`

 # Examples